Waco siege: FBI siege

 Koresh's discussions with the negotiating team became increasingly difficult.
 He proclaimed that he was the Second Coming of Christ and had been commanded by his father in heaven to remain in the compound.
-One week before the April 19 assault, FBI planners considered using snipers to kill David Koresh and possibly other key Branch Davidians.
-The FBI voiced concern that the Branch Davidians might commit mass suicide, as had happened in 1978 at Jim Jones's Jonestown complex.
+From April 5 until April 13, Koresh refused to speak to the FBI, citing observance of the Passover holiday.
+FBI planners, growing increasingly impatient, considered using snipers to kill Koresh and other key Branch Davidians.
+The FBI voiced concern that the Branch Davidians might commit mass suicide, as had happened in 1978 at Jim Jones' Jonestown complex.
 Koresh had repeatedly denied any plans for mass suicide when confronted by negotiators during the standoff, and people leaving the compound had not seen any such preparation.